asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Convergence

 \section{Convergence}

-In this section we will review our results on the convergence of the field solver in finding the domain wall network.
+In this section, we review our results on the convergence of the field solver in finding the domain wall network.
 In \cite{christiansen_asevolution_2023}, we made use of the leapfrog solver to evolve the scalar field.
-Initially during convergence testing, we found a high degree of sensitivity of the domain wall network to initial conditions as well as to changes in both temporal and spatial resolutions.
-Therefore, we found it appropriate to first investigate a small selection of solvers to see whether a different field solver might perform better.
-This made us choose the explicit fourth order Runge-Kutta solver in the following.
-See appendix \ref{A:solvers} for a review of the different solvers and their convergence.
+During convergence testing, we initially found a high degree of sensitivity of the domain wall network to initial conditions as well as to changes in both temporal and spatial resolution.
+Therefore, we found it appropriate to first investigate a small selection of solvers to determine whether a different field solver might perform better.
+This made us choose the explicit fourth-order Runge-Kutta solver in the following.
+We refer to appendix \ref{A:solvers} for a review of the different solvers and their convergence.
 A useful property of the explicit Runge-Kutta solver that we make use of here is that it becomes unstable and diverges after accumulating a sufficient amount of error.
 Implicit schemes have larger stability regions and can provide (sometimes unconditionally) stable and reasonable solutions even when the physical system is not being resolved \citep{linge_diffusion_2017}.
-We will use stability of the explicit scheme as an indicator for whether the physical solution is being resolved, which is motivated by our ideal system considerations in section \ref{SS:timescale}.
-We will now first give a review of the relevant scales of the model.
-Next, we will look at convergence of physical solutions during the time after symmetry breaking.
-We will use both idealised situations and realistic cosmological cases, where we will also need to carefully consider the initial conditions.
-Unless otherwise is specified, we will in all instances below use the symmetron parameters $(L_C,z_*,\beta_*) = (1\,\mrm{Mpc/h}, 2, 1)$ that was also studied in \cite{llinares_cosmological_2014,christiansen_asevolution_2023}.
-In this section we will refer to the Courant factor as the factor defined
+We use the stability of the explicit scheme as an indicator for whether the physical solution is being resolved, which is motivated by our ideal system considerations in section \ref{SS:timescale}.
+We first review the relevant scales of the model.
+Next, we describe the convergence of physical solutions during the time after symmetry breaking.
+We use both idealised situations and realistic cosmological cases, where we also consider the initial conditions with care.
+Unless otherwise specified, we use in all instances below the symmetron parameters $(L_C,z_*,\beta_*) = (1\,\mrm{Mpc/h}, 2, 1)$ that were also studied in \cite{llinares_cosmological_2014,christiansen_asevolution_2023}.
+In this section, we refer to the Courant factor as the factor defined